SaswatPadhi/pseudocode.js/README.md

 ```

 ### Options

-`pseudocode.renderElement` can accept an option as the last argument,
+#### Global Options

-such as
+`pseudocode.renderElement` can accept an option object as the last argument, such as

 ```js
 pseudocode.renderElement(document.getElementById("quicksort"),